Table of Contents

 c.
 Nuclear Meltdown in 2011 Earthquake in Japan

-A nuclear meltdown in Fukushima Daiichi Nuclear Power Plant is one of the biggest nuclear accident happened in history since the 26 April 1986 Chernobyl disaster.
+A nuclear meltdown in Fukushima Daiichi Nuclear Power Plant is one of the biggest nuclear accidents since the 26 April 1986 Chornobyl disaster.

 The main reason behind the meltdown was failing of cooling systems due to problems in reactor trips and grids.